xinmiaow/STAT545-hw-Wang-Xinmiao/hw05/hw05_Gapminder.md

 Clean up your repo
 ==================

-check the tabke in the main README.md
+check the table in the main README.md

 Revalue a Factor
 ================

+Here, I create a new factor called food, and map the levels of country into food.

 ``` r
 gap_new <- gapminder %>%